Clastify logo

 Same formula, different connectivity

 Structural isomers are molecules with the same molecular formula but different atom-to-atom connectivity.
-The older name, constitutional isomers, refers to the same idea.
-Since the atoms join up in different ways, structural isomers can have different boiling points, solubilities and chemical reactions.
+The older term constitutional isomers means the same thing.
+Since the atoms join up in different ways, these isomers can have different boiling points, solubilities and chemical reactions.

 Image

-A straight-chain isomer is a structural isomer where the carbon atoms form one unbranched chain.
-In a branched-chain isomer, at least one carbon group is attached as a side chain to the main carbon chain.
+A straight-chain isomer is a structural isomer in which the carbon atoms form one unbranched chain.
+A branched-chain isomer is a structural isomer in which at least one carbon group is attached as a side chain to the main carbon chain.

 A chain isomer is a structural isomer that differs from another isomer in the arrangement of the carbon skeleton.
-Butane and methylpropane are the classic pair: same C₄H₁₀, different skeleton.
+Butane and methylpropane are the standard example: same C4H10C_4H_{10}, different skeleton.

-A position isomer is a structural isomer that differs from another isomer because a functional group, substituent or multiple bond sits in a different position on the same carbon skeleton.
-1-bromopropane and 2-bromopropane are position isomers.
+A position isomer is a structural isomer that differs from another isomer in the position of a functional group, substituent or multiple bond on the same carbon skeleton.
+For example, 1-bromopropane and 2-bromopropane are position isomers.

 A functional group isomer is a structural isomer that differs from another isomer by having a different functional group.
-Ethanol and methoxymethane both have molecular formula C₂H₆O, but one is an alcohol and the other is an ether.
-Propanal and propanone both have formula C₃H₆O; one is an aldehyde, the other a ketone.
+Ethanol and methoxymethane both have molecular formula C2H6OC_2H_6O, but ethanol is an alcohol while methoxymethane is an ether.
+Propanal and propanone both have formula C3H6OC_3H_6O; one is an aldehyde, the other a ketone.

 Primary, secondary and tertiary compounds